ltguillaume/librewolf-portable/README.md

 ## Getting started
 - Download and extract [`librewolf-xxx.x.x-windows-x86_64-portable.zip`](https://librewolf.net/installation/windows/) (second blue button).
 It already contains a compiled version of the project hosted here.
-- The portable version already includes [`LibreWolf-WinUpdater.exe`](https://codeberg.org/ltGuillaume/LibreWolf-WinUpdater/releases) to automatically apply updates when you start `LibreWolf-Portable.exe` (checks for new versions happen once a day).
+- The portable version already includes [`LibreWolf-WinUpdater.exe`](https://codeberg.org/ltGuillaume/LibreWolf-WinUpdater/releases) to automatically apply updates when you start `LibreWolf-Portable.exe` (checks for new versions once a day).
 If you wish to perform update checks manually instead, just rename WinUpdater to e.g. `LibreWolf-ManualUpdater.exe` and run it when needed.
-- If you need a portable [`librewolf.overrides.cfg`](https://librewolf.net/docs/settings/#where-do-i-find-my-librewolfoverridescfg), you can put it inside the profile folder (`Profiles\Default` is the standard location).
+- If you need a portable [`librewolf.overrides.cfg`](https://librewolf.net/docs/settings/), you can put it inside the profile folder (`Profiles\Default` is the standard location).
 LibreWolf Portable will _not_ use `%USERPROFILE%\.librewolf\librewolf.overrides.cfg`.

 ## Using multiple profiles